Thank you

 • facilities available in the toilets.

-• We are also carrying out a gap analysis to identify where new toilets should be located considering:
+• A gap analysis to identify where new toilets should be located considering:

 • proximity to nearest toilet